arucard21/GlobeReplicator/README.md

 Since this is a Bash-based script, it requires `bash` to be installed on the local machine.

 ### Lookup Service
+You can run this locally with `./gradlew :LookupService:run` from the GlobeReplicator root directory or `./gradlew run` from the LookupService subdirectory.

 Register a new location for a (possibly new) distributed object.
 Send a POST request with a JSON body containing the name and location for this new replica of the distributed object.